Generic

 Parameters:

-• kwargs (Any) – Extra keyword arguments to forward to _key_to_action method.
+kwargs (Any) – Extra keyword arguments to forward to jiminy_py.viewer.replay.play_trajectories.

 Return type: